FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/marufuku_jirushi.md

 The brand is unique in that the name of the brand is not explicitly written on the label; instead, it is merely represented by the Marufuku logo.
 This would also be done in another brand called [Marufuku Sakura](/en/hanafuda/manufacturers/nintendo/marufuku_sakura), although it is not known if it is the same brand as this one.

 It was the 9th highest-ranking brand in Nintendo's hanafuda lineup, behind both [Asahi Sakura](/en/hanafuda/manufacturers/nintendo/asahi_sakura) and [Kintengu](/en/hanafuda/manufacturers/nintendo/kintengu), and followed by [Yaezakura](/en/hanafuda/manufacturers/nintendo/yaezakura), [Kikusui](/en/hanafuda/manufacturers/nintendo/kikusui), and [Gintengu](/en/hanafuda/manufacturers/nintendo/gintengu).

+As a kabufuda brand, it ranks above [Masayuki](/en/hanafuda/manufacturers/nintendo/masayuki) and below [Eiyu](/en/hanafuda/manufacturers/nintendo/eiyu).

+As a regional karuta brand, it ranks above [Hiruko](/en/hanafuda/manufacturers/nintendo/hiruko) and below Eiyu.

 The brand is extremely rare, and no existing deck has showed up on the internet, though a box of one existed (but it contained a deck of a different manufacturer).